cloudfoundry-community/redis-session-aspnet-buildpack/README.md

 - Any existing `sessionState` section(s) will be replaced with a custom one with valid connection string
 - Any existing `machineKey` section(s) will be replaced with new validation and decryption keys

+### Benefits of using this buildpack
+- No code change required to persist session to redis, when pushing any ASP.NET application to PCF
+- So it reduces the effort in lifting and shifting a legacy ASP.NET application to PCF

 ### Usage Instructions

 To enable redis backed session in the application, please follow the below steps.